walter-a-jablonowski/sys-2/ai.md

     - default behaviour for navigating:
       - single click or touch: open a modal for editing the entry

-TASK: For apartments, also let me use the smartphones cam to add images that are saved in /data/myApartmentSearch_YYYY-MM-DD-HHMMSS/files/FILES_NR/.
+TASK: For apartments, also let me use the smartphones cam to add images that are saved in e.g. /data/myApartmentSearch/myApartment/.

 ## Misc